lloyd/lloyd.io/posts/2011-07-01-how-browserid-works.md

 ## Implementation Status

-At the time of writing, [browserid.org] is a partial implementation of the system described here.
+At the time of writing [browserid.org] is a partial implementation of the system described here.
 The key differences between what is described and what exists are:

-  * **certification** - BrowserID is today on requires that authorities host all public keys associated with all users.
+  * **certification** - BrowserID today requires that authorities host all public keys associated with all users.
 It will move to certificates [in the coming weeks](https://github.com/mozilla/browserid/issues?milestone=6&state=open).
   * **primary support** - BrowserID doesn't currently support primary identity